Team Director for the Monitoring, Evaluation and Learning, Manager for the Graduates & Alumni Team, ASHINAGA HQ

 Eventually, I was asked, “Would you like to work for our new office in Senegal?”
 I didn’t need to think about it; it was all decided.
 It has been over eight years, and I haven’t regretted anything.

-It was the beginning of the Ashinaga Africa Initiative and I and a couple of other staff members were in charge of this new francophone office at the most western point of Africa.
-The task was huge, in a month time, we had to equip the dormitory for the students and interns, create a curriculum, work on legal registrations and make sure everyone would arrive in a safe and welcoming environment.
+When I first entered Ashinaga as a staff, it was to create the first Study Camp in Ashinaga Senegal.
+It was the beginning of the Ashinaga Africa Initiative, and I and a couple of other staff members oversaw this new francophone office at the most western point of Africa.
+The task was enormous.
+In a month, we had to equip the dormitory for the students and interns, create a curriculum, work on legal registrations, and ensure everyone would arrive in a safe and welcoming environment.

 Step by step, things started to fall into place.
 During my time in Dakar, I saw many students pass by the Ashinaga Senegal office, and each one of them has taught me many meaningful lessons.
 In the sector of education and leadership, the possibilities to improve a program are infinite.
 Although the work seemed never to end, our students’ strength and motivation provided me with energy every day.
 Going to work and surrounded by dedicated staff members and hard-working students was always a pleasure.